biou/CoinWare/README.md

 	    ]
 	}

+* id: it should correspond to the folder name
 * name: it is obviously the name of your mini-game
 * description: describe in a few words what it is, what it does
 * teamName: the name of your team if you have one